PlutoLang/plutolang.github.io/docs/New Features/Compile-Time Evaluation.md

 $end
 ```

 In this case, only one of the two paths will be compiled in; the rest will not take up any space.
-We're also using the [constexpr attribute](<Constexpr Attribute>) here, for stricter guarantees than `<const>`, although `$if` would throw an error if the condition was not known at compile-time.